An Axiomatic Risk-Reward Framework for Sustainable Investing: Measuring ESG and financial performance

 Our approach is thus to consider a stochastic process $\esgm_t$, that describes the instantaneous \textit{sustainability flow}.\footnote{This quantity, although related to externalities, does not necessarily need to be expressed in monetary terms, as the value of this component is different for each investor.
 A monetary market price of sustainability may exist, but each investor may assign a subjective value to it.} For a given time horizon, the satisfaction of the investor depends on the amount of sustainability accumulated over time, which, for the interval of time from $0$ to $T$, is defined by

-We can then interpret the ESG scores assigned by market providers with periodicity $T$ (e.g. a day or a year), as the realizations of the random variables $\esg_{T}$.
-Assuming that the ESG scores are bounded, in the rest of the work we rescale the values of daily ESG scores such that $\esg_{T} \in [-1/c,1/c]$, where $T$ is equal to 1 trading day, and $c=252$.
-As discussed later, this standardization leads to the ``typical magnitude'' of $\esg_{T}$ for a daily time period to be comparable to the ``typical magnitude'' of the financial cumulative returns measured over the same time period.
+The variable $\esg_T$ aggregates sustainability performance over the holding period.
+We can then interpret the ESG scores assigned by market providers with periodicity $T$ (e.g. a day or a year), as (rescaled) realizations of the random variables $\esg_{T}$.

+Finally, for each asset we define a bivariate random variable $X_{T}$ used to compute ESG risk and reward measures, as:

-We finally formalize the \textit{bivariate return} of an asset as the random variable $X_{T}$ with two components: $\esg_{T}$ for the sustainability, and $r_{T}$ for the monetary part, computed as the cumulative log-return for a period of length $T$:
+where $\esg_{T}$ is the sustainability dimension, and $r_{T}$ is the monetary dimension, computed as the cumulative log-return over a static-horizon of length $T$.

+Formally, our framework works under the assumption that the bivariate random vector $X_T$ is measurable on the same probability space $(\Omega,\mathcal{F},{P})$.
+We acknowledge that in practical settings the ESG score process may depend on external information, or that sustainability related information may affect the dynamic of financial returns.
+We point out that the theoretical axiomatic setup does not impose structural assumptions beyond measurability and joint distribution of $X_T$.

 The stochasticity of the process $\esgm_t$ can be traced to two sources: the first is the uncertainty in the measurement of its value, and the second is the uncertainty in the evolution of the sustainability policies within the company, which is driven by the choices made by the management, by market conditions, and by the regulatory framework.
 We also expect a correlation structure between $\esg_T$ and financial returns $r_T$ due to the presence of common driving factors related, for instance, to sector-wide or country-wide dynamics.

-With regard to a sign convention, it is natural to express ESG scores in such a way that higher scores are preferable.
-This is consistent with the preference for higher returns $r_T$.
+In the rest of the work we use the following scaling convention for the random variable $\esg_T$: assuming that the ESG scores are bounded, we rescale the values of daily ESG scores such that $\esg_{T} \in [-1/c,1/c]$, where $T$ is equal to 1 trading day, and $c=252$.
+As discussed later, when applied to the Factset Truvalue ESG scores this standardization leads to the ``typical magnitude'' of $\esg_{T}$ for a daily time period to be comparable to the ``typical magnitude'' of the financial cumulative returns measured over the same time period.

+The periodic return $r_T$ may be viewed as the payoff of a unit investment in a risky position.
+Consequently, $\esg_T$ is taken to refer to the same unit investment, so that the variable is proportional to the initial size of the position.
+With respect to sign conventions, it is natural to define ESG scores so that higher values are preferable, in line with the standard preference for higher returns.
+These conventions are adopted for comparability and do not restrict the generality of the axiomatic results.